ddev/ddev/docs/content/users/configuration/experimental.md

 ### Traefik Configuration

 !!!note
-Traefik will become the default router in DDEV v1.22+.
+Traefik will be the default router in DDEV v1.22+.

 You can fully customize the router’s [Traefik configuration](https://doc.traefik.io/traefik/).